kkrt-labs/cairo-vm-ts/README.md

         fn_UpdateRegisterFunctions -->|updates using| RC
     end
 ```
 - **Overview**: At the heart of Cairo VM's TS implementation lies the VirtualMachineClass, a complex and sophisticated engine driving the core functionalities of the VM.
 This class is intricately involved in the processing of each instruction, from decoding the bytecode to executing the corresponding operations.
-It adeptly manages the interplay between memory, computation, and state transitions, ensuring that each instruction is executed in accordance with the VM's operational principles.
-The VirtualMachineClass is the linchpin in the VM's ability to execute Cairo programs, deftly handling the complexities of a register-based virtual environment.
+It adeptly manages the interplay between memory, computation, and state transitions.

 - **Functions**:
     - `fn_step`: This function acts as the heartbeat of the VirtualMachine, propelling the execution process forward.
 It retrieves the next encoded instruction from memory, decodes it, and then proceeds to run the instruction.
 The function embodies the cycle of fetch-decode-execute, pivotal in the VM's operation, and ensures that the VM advances through the program correctly.